-• Secondary placements in Launceston College

-invite specific students to attend summer

-school.

-٠ Regular transition sessions are arranged for

-children in each year group to experience their

-new class and meet their new class teacher.

-• Pre-School children work closely with Class 1

-all year and are invited into school for a

-•

-session each Friday during the second half of

-the Summer term.
-We also have a full day for

-transition towards the end of the Summer

-transition towards the end of the Summer

-term.
+- Induction days for Year 6 students are arranged at their designated secondary placement; Launceston College, Budehaven Community School at Bude or Sir James Smith's Community School at Camelford. - Secondary placements in Launceston College invite specific students to attend summer school. - Regular transition sessions are arranged for children in each year group to experience their new class and meet their new class teacher. - Pre-School children work closely with Class 1 all year and are invited into school for a session each Friday during the second half of the Summer term.
+We also have a full day for transition towards the end of the Summer term.